SvenKube/audiosocket/README.md

 application and channel interfaces.

 **NOTE:** [@florentchauveau](https://github.com/florentchauveau) has contributed [DTMF support](https://github.com/asterisk/asterisk/pull/1138) to the AudioSocket protocol.
 The patch has been merged into `master` and will be included in Asterisk versions 20.X, 21.X, and 22.X.
+**NOTE:** [@SvenKube](https://github.com/SvenKube) has contributed [slin16 support](https://github.com/asterisk/asterisk/pull/1492) to the AudioSocket protocol.
+The patch has been merged into `master` and will be included in Asterisk versions 20.X, 21.X, 22.X, and 23.X.

 ## Protocol definition